Master Keyword List

 • Click on Filter to open the filtering tool.

-• Select contains, excludes or starts with.
+• Select contains, excludes or starts with for the Notepad column.
 Enter the word or phrase to filter for.

 • Delete the word/phrase if you want to change it.
 Click the clear link if you want to remove the filtering completely.